Satjiv S. Chahil

-Satjiv Singh Chahil (born October 19, 1950) is an India-born American global inter-cultural and inter-disciplinary innovator and business executive.
+Satjiv Singh Chahil (born October 19, 1950) is an Indian-American business executive.
+He has held executive roles at Apple Inc., IBM and HP Inc.

 Early life and education

 Chahil was born in Amritsar, India on October 19, 1950 to Pritam Singh Chahil (father) and Champa Chahil (née Dugal) (mother).
-Pritam Singh was a member of the Indian hockey contingent to the 1936 Summer Olympics in Berlin.
+Pritam Singh was a member of the Indian hockey contingent at the 1936 Summer Olympics in Berlin.
 He was a publisher, public service worker, and an educationist.
 He also initiated and funded the development of the first automatic Punjabi language typesetting machine.
 Pritam Singh is recognized for his Roman alphabet English language transliteration of the entire Sri Guru Granth Sahib.

 Chahil studied at The Lawrence School, Sanawar, India, earning the Indian School Certificate (administered by the University of Cambridge) in 1967.
 He graduated from Punjab University, Chandigarh, India in 1971 with a Bachelor of Commerce degree.
 Chahil went on to earn a master's degree from the Thunderbird School of Global Management in 1976.